blueyeti/jit.realsense/README.md

-- Clone and pull those branches in (for convenience can use separate clones for (1) or (2), if using GitHub Desktop or similar, make sure submodules are pulled, if not do in Terminal: `git submodule init --recursive`
+- Clone and pull those branches in (for convenience can use separate clones for (1) or (2), if using GitHub Desktop or similar, make sure submodules are pulled, if not do in Terminal: `git submodule update --init --recursive`
 - In Terminal in `jit.realsense/`
   ```#!bash
   mkdir build